-- Develop and sustain places where premium architecture and community place-making principles combine with a high level of customer service, safety and security, for the benefit of our tenants, visitors, employees, the community, the environment, and our stakeholders.
+- Develop and sustain places where premium architecture and community place-making principles combine with a high level of customer service, safety and security, for the benefit of all our stakeholders including our office and residential tenants, visitors, employees, the local community, and the environment.

 - Apply best practice principles, by exploring new technology, innovation and seeking efficient, low impact solutions, promoting health and wellbeingn the design, construction and management of our properties.

-- Enhance our positive impact on communities and the environment local to our estates and areas of construction through economic opportunity, community programmes and corporate leadership.
+- Enhance our positive impact on communities and the environment local to our developments and areas of construction through economic opportunity, community programmes, transport provision and corporate leadership.

 Our Strategy to implement this Policy is as follows:

-To create and sustain great places which add value we will:
+To create and sustain places which add value and integrate local communities we will:

-- Develop and maintain long term Design, Construction, Estate Management and Community Strategies in keeping with CWG Corporate Responsibility required level of performance.
+- Develop and maintain long term Sustainability, Design, Construction, Estate Management and Community Strategies in keeping with our required level of Corporate Responsibility performance.

-- Promote biodiversity on the estate and enhance the ecological value of our developments, surrounding land and waterscapes by implementation of a long term biodiversity action plan.
+- Promote biodiversity and enhance the ecological value of our developments, surrounding land and waterscapes by implementation of long term biodiversity action plans.